EReL-MIR/EReL-MIR.github.io/challenge/mmctr-track2.md

 ### Rules

-1. Awarded teams must comply with relevant open-source licenses and release their competition solutions.
+1. Awarded teams must comply with the specified licenses and open source their competition solutions.
 2. Awarded teams are required to present their solutions either on-site at the workshop or online.
 3. Each player should only take part in only one team.
 Cheating and plagiarism are not allowed.
-4. Each team can submit 3 solutions every day.
+4. Each team can submit 5 solutions every day.

 ## Open Source License Requirement